Learning Primitive Embodied World Models: Towards Scalable Robotic Learning: Learning Primitive Embodied World Models

 Although our diffusion model learns the score function $\nabla_{\mathbf{x}} \log p(\mathbf{x})$, it implicitly defines an energy landscape $E(\mathbf{x}) = -\log p(\mathbf{x})$ with the same modular structure.
 During generation, activations from previously disjoint patterns (e.g., “pick” and “jar”) combine to produce coherent, unseen behaviors--enabling zero-shot generalization through factorized semantic priors.

 Given the diverse and realistic co-occurrence of embodied concepts--such as shape, motion, and spatial relations--in our training data, the model learns rich semantic priors within each 32-frame primitive, enabling strong compositional generalization.
 Spatiotemporal coherence is inherited from large-scale video pretraining, a key advantage over static image-based methods.
-We treat each primitive as a distribution and use a heatmap as conditional input, formulating generation as:
+We treat each primitive as a distribution and use a heatmap as conditional input, formulating generation as: $ \mathbf{x}_{1:T}^{\text{img}} \sim P(\mathbf{x}_{1:T}^{\text{img}} \mid H_{s\to g}, \text{img}_0) $.
 We adopt an I2V model as the world model $\mathcal{W}: (\mathbf{x}^\text{img}_0, H_{s\to g}) \mapsto \mathbf{x}^\text{img}_{1:T}$.
-We finetune on DynamiCrafter, which is trained on data without robotic arms.
+The base model is DynamiCrafter~\citep{xing2024dynamicrafter}, which is pre-trained on data without robotic arms.
 Our method performs well on robotic tasks, demonstrating effective zero-shot transfer.
 See Appendix~\ref{appendix:world_model_detials} for details.

 \textbf{Explicit Compositionality by Sequentially Combining Primitives}\quad By sequentially composing primitives, we treat the Primitive-Enabled World Model (PEWM) as a plug-and-play module for constructing complex behaviors.
-Each primitive $\pi_i \in \mathcal{P}$ represents a reusable, low-level dynamic policy that maps a current image $\mathbf{x}_0$ and a goal heatmap $h_i$ to a future video segment:
+Each primitive $\pi_i \in \mathcal{P}$ represents a reusable, low-level dynamic policy that maps a current image $\mathbf{x}_0$ and a goal heatmap $h_i$ to a future video segment: $ \mathbf{x}_{1:T_i} \sim \mathcal{W}(\mathbf{x}_0, h_i; \pi_i)$, where $\mathcal{W}$ is the world model.
+Chaining $N$ primitives yields a full trajectory: $ \mathbf{x}_{1:T} = \text{Compose}(\{\mathcal{W}(\mathbf{x}_{t_{i-1}}, h_i; \pi_i)\}_{i=1}^N)$, enabling long-horizon, high-level behaviors through explicit, interpretable composition.
+This design supports systematic generalization--novel sequences can be formed from known primitives, even if never seen during training.